Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 - Have filters, time ranges, and aggregates tailored to the semantic model.
 - View the underlying SQL code for each metric query.

-To create a SQL query in Query Builder:
+To create a query in Query Builder:

 1. From the main menu, go to **<Constant name="query_page" />**.
 2. Click **Build a query**.